 This is a talk with some interactions.

 I am going to ask the audience to act a scene.
-In groups of two, one is going to be the boss and one is going to be the employee.
-The employee is asking for vacation, and the boss is resisting it.
+In groups of three, one is going to be a developer, one a tester and one a Scrum Master.
+The tester found a bug in the work of a developer, and is not willing to sign off until it's fixed.
+Developer is busy and not have time to work on it.
+The conversation is between them, and the scrum master is the observer in this situation.
 After three minutes, I do a debrief on stances each person took, and how they were responding to the conflict.
-Then, I am going to show them the Thomas-Kliman model.
-We are going to discover 5 different conflict-handling modes, their advantages, and disadvantages.
+I am going to ask them how they responded to the conflict, and what the Scrum Master saw.
+This will be an opening to show them the Thomas-Kliman model.
+We are going to discover 5 different conflict-handling modes (competing, accommodating, compromising, collaborating and avoiding), their advantages, and disadvantages.
 Also, the audience will find out their default conflict handling mode.

-Third part - Put all these in perspective - How to use your default handling mode?
+Third part - Put all these in perspective - How to use default handling mode?
+5 minute

-I am going to close debriefing the whole talk, summarizing with what we talked about.
+I am going to close debriefing the whole talk, summarizing with what we talked about, difference in understanding of conflict, in reacting to it, and in our default modes.
+I am going to ask the audience to remember those when in conflict and manage each conflict accordingly.
 I am going to give the audience the handout on conflict-handling mode.

 In this presentation, you will learn: